cosmos/gaia/docs/getting-started/installation.md

 ```

 ## Install the binaries
+### Build from source

-Next, let's install the latest version of Gaia.
+Let's install the latest version of Gaia.
 Make sure you `git checkout` the
 correct [released version](https://github.com/cosmos/gaia/releases).

 ```bash